syncfusion-content/javascript-docs/js/SpellCheck/Functionalities.md

 * Context Menu Mode - Add To Dictionary option is available while right click on the error word and selecting this option, the word will be adding into the custom dictionary file.

-## SpellCheck on typing
+## Checking content on typing

-SpellCheck control support for spell check the content on press the Enter and Space key.
-The cursor position also properly retained while processing the spellcheck operations.
-If you enable “enableValidateOnType” property, the spellcheck operation will be performed on type.
+SpellCheck control provides support for checking the content, on pressing the `Enter` and `Space` key.
+The cursor position will also be properly retained, while processing the SpellCheck operations.
+If you enable “enableValidateOnType” property, the spellcheck operation will be carried out on typing.

 The following code example describes the above behavior.